ulyantsev/EFSM-tools/README.md

 ## Prerequisites

-The toolset is based on Java, so you must have JRE 1.8 (or greater) to run it.
-You may wish to rebuild the toolset, for which you need JDK 1.8 (or greater) and [ant](https://ant.apache.org/).
+To build the toolset, you need JDK 1.8 (or greater) and [ant](https://ant.apache.org/).
 The tool is intended to work on Linux and Windows.
 The most recent features are not tested on Windows, though.
 Running some examples may require bash.

 EFSM-tools works with [cryptominisat](http://www.msoos.org/cryptominisat4/) and [lingeling](http://fmv.jku.at/lingeling/) SAT solvers, [Choco](http://choco-solver.org/) constraint (CSP) solver and [DepQBF](https://github.com/lonsing/depqbf) QSAT (QBF) solver.
 Choco is included into the toolset as a library.
 As for the rest, they must be installed separately.
 Make them available in command line as "cryptominisat4", "lingeling" and "depqbf".